 Drinking itself isn't harmful when done occasionally or carefully.
 However, it does become problematic and even dangerous when it puts people in danger of developing diseases, or worse, an addiction.
 The abuse of alcohol can result in health problems and safety risks.
 Excessive alcohol consumption might also cause distress and problems in several aspects of an individual’s life, including work, school, and relationships.

 Sometimes, it’s difficult to differentiate the difference between alcohol dependence and habitual drinking.
 Alcoholism comes in many forms.
 Occasionally, it’s hard to tell apart a habitually heavy drinker from someone with alcoholism.
 Even when their work or relationships suffer and despite awareness about their increased risk of disease, heart problems, diabetes, and cancer, they're going to struggle with ending their excessive drinking habits.
 Most of them feel irritable, restless and anxious once they can’t quench their cravings, while others experience withdrawal symptoms.
-To avoid these uncomfortable symptoms, they'd seek more alcohol and find short term relief in intoxication and possible oblivion.
+To avoid these uncomfortable symptoms, they'd seek more alcohol and find short-term relief in intoxication and possible oblivion.

 "Most people we work with believe the problem (addiction) is the drugs or alcohol consumption and that when the person stops, everything can go back to normal.
 Stopping is only the beginning of the process.
-For most people who access treatment, developing a more genuine understanding of the nature of addiction provides them with the opportunity to look at the problem through a different lense, dramatically increasing the possibilities of a sustainable solution (recovery)". - Jase Bowman - ASV CEO - Rehabilitation Centre Near Me Program - Melbourne & Geelong 2020.
+For most people who access treatment, developing a more genuine understanding of the nature of addiction provides them with the opportunity to look at the problem through a different lens, dramatically increasing the possibilities of a sustainable solution (recovery)". - Jase Bowman - ASV CEO - Rehabilitation Centre Near Me Program - Melbourne & Geelong 2020.